linux-china/zawk/info/stdlib.md

 * `index()`: the first index within haystack in which the string needle occurs, 0 if needle does not appear.
 * `last_index()`: the last index within haystack in which the string needle occurs, 0 if needle does not appear.

-### split(s, m[, fs])
+### split(text, arr[, fs])

-Splits the string s according to fs, placing the results in the array m.
+Splits the string s according to fs, placing the results in the array `arr`.
 If fs is not specified then the FS variable is used to split s.

 ### last_part(s [, sep])